 Born 1990 in Indianapolis, Indiana.
 Lives in Providence, Rhode Island.

 Sheida Soleimani was born to political refugees who fled Iran in the mid-1980s.
-As an Iranian American, she builds photographic tableaux that dramatize Middle Eastern geopolitics, satirizing the reporting of West and East alike.
+She builds photographic tableaux that dramatize Middle Eastern geopolitics, satirizing the reporting of West and East alike.
 Her photographs often source imagery from popular media and adapt them to exist within alternative scenarios, including photographs, moving image, sculpture, and theatre.
 Like propaganda posters and art forms that emerge in times of crisis (Dada, Relational Aesthetics, Identity Politics), her works chronicle oral histories to portray events that have been shrouded by Western reportage, situating her practice and discourse not only in art, but also in political activism.